Montalembert

 History

 Gold was discovered on the property in 1949 by N.A.
 Timmins.
-Prospecting followed by trenching and limited diamond drilling located four quartz veins (Galena, Number 1, Number 2 and Rabbit veins) of varying widths up to 1.5 m and with strike lengths of 90 m to 365 m, within multiple north⅕Rsouth shears observed along a corridor 1,280 m long and 183 m wide.
+Prospecting followed by trenching and limited diamond drilling located four quartz veins (Galena, Number 1, Number 2 and Rabbit veins) of varying widths up to 1.5m and with strike lengths of 90m to 365m, within multiple north-south shears observed along a corridor 1 280 m long and 183m wide.

 Rejects from the 80 samples were combined into seven samples weighing 345 kg, bagged and sent to the Quebec government assay lab as an outside check due to the high grade nature of the mineralization.
 The government assay lab average for the combined sample assays returned 18.4 gpt Au, confirming previous samples.

 Subsequently, a five ton bulk sample of vein material representing different lengths along the Galena quartz vein was grouped into bags with each lot being weighed, crushed, ground and split.
-The calculated average of the bulk samples excluding sample L⅕R6 at the north end of the trench gave 11.5 gpt Au over a sample length of 108 m and average width of 0.65 m.
+The calculated average of the bulk samples gave 11.5 gpt Au over a sample length of 108 m and average width of 0.65 m.

 Based upon the assay results, a decline was proposed to follow and sample the Galena vein for a length of 170 m along with a 78 m cross cut to the Number 2 vein to be followed by 210 m of additional drifting north and south along the Number 2 vein.
 It was noted that the cross cut would intersect the Rabbit vein affording additional sampling of this structure.
 The decline was never started and there is no record of additional work on the gold zones since the trench sampling in 1973, some 42 years ago.
 Although 210 m of drifting was proposed along Number 2 vein, there is no record of surface assays from this vein although a report references free gold.

 Properties with occurrences of coarse free gold are particularly difficult to explore.
-While gold may be present in significant quantities, it is difficult to assess the quantity or grade by grab sampling, channel sampling or even diamond drilling.
-Large volume sampling such as that undertaken by Rochelom Mines Ltd. in 1973 is required.
+While gold may be present in significant quantities, it is difficult to assess the quantity or grade by traditional grab sampling, channel-sampling or core sampling.
+Large volume (bulk) sampling such as that undertaken by Rochelom Mines Ltd. in 1973 is required.